Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Experiments

 \subsection{Datasets and Evaluation Protocols}

 \textbf{Datasets.} Following the existing works~\cite{gulrajani2020search}, we evaluate our proposed method on the five DomainBed benchmark datasets, including PACS~\cite{li2017deeper}, VLCS~\cite{li2017deeper}, OfficeHome~\cite{venkateswara2017deep}, DomainNet~\cite{peng2019moment}, and TerraIncognita~\cite{beery2018recognition}.
+These datasets cover diverse types of domain shifts—such as stylistic variations in DomainNet and environmental changes in TerraInc—providing comprehensive evaluation scenarios for domain generalization.
+Representative examples of different domain shifts are shown in the Appendix (Fig.~1).
 The PACS contains 4 domains: art painting, cartoon, photo, and sketch, with 9991 images of 7 categories.
 The VLCS contains 4 domains: Caltech101, LabelMe, SUN09, and VOC2007, with 10729 images of 5 categories.
 The OfficeHome contains 4 domains: art, clipart, product, and real, with 15558 images of 65 categories.
 The DomainNet contains 6 domains: sketch, clipart, painting, real, infograph, and quickdraw, with 586,575 images of 345 categories.
 The TerraIncognita contains photographs of wild animals taken by camera traps at 4 locations: L100, L38, L43, and L46, with 24788 images of 10 categories.

 \textbf{Evaluation Metrics.} In multi-source domain generalization experiments, it is customary to designate one domain as the target domain while considering the remaining domains as the source domains.
 To ensure the reliable results, we calculate the average performance across multiple experiments.